pellcorp/creality-wiki/docs/nozzle_wipe.md

 ### Calin Nozzle Wipe

-For Calin solution its all on the website:
+For Calin solution it's all on the website:
 <https://makerworld.com/en/models/1547901-creality-k1-max-silicone-nozzle-wiper>

-!!! warning

-    The `SET_FAN_SPEED FAN=part SPEED=0` will fail, you should replace this with `M107`.
-In order to mitigate performance issues that were causing klipper to crash with a move queue overflow we had to migrate from `[fan_generic part]` to `[fan]` for the part fan.
-SET_FAN_SPEED still works for auxiliary and chamber fans just not for part!
+Calin has updated the docs for their macro to correctly use M106 macro so no changes should be required beyond what is documented on that makerworld site.